FOGProject/fog-docs/docs/Knowledge-Base/troubleshooting/troubleshoot_ftp.md

     straight to the Credentials / Passwords section first.

-## FTP\'s roles in FOG
+## FTP's roles in FOG

 The primary purpose is moving & renaming image files in the /images/dev folder to the /images folder at the end of an image capture.
 FTP is not used for image capture or deployment because NFS is faster.
 FTP is also used to download kernels and delete images.
-FTP is also used to report
+FTP is also used to report "Image Size: ON SERVER".
-\"Image Size: ON SERVER\".
 FTP is also used to ensure the image you wish to deploy exists before starting an image deployment.
-FTP is also what\'s used for image replication in multi-server setups.
+FTP is also what's used for image replication in multi-server setups.

 FTP should be able to read, write, and delete in /images/dev and /images.